phaustin/ocese-docs/docs/git-workflows.md

 ## 3. Sharing but with no branching (not ideal)

-- Tutorial at NSF's [National Ecological Observatory Network](https://www.neonscience.org/git-setup-remote).
+- Could be derived from the tutorial at NSF's [National Ecological Observatory Network](https://www.neonscience.org/git-setup-remote).
 This is part 7 from a succinct 7-part beginner's Git tutorial.
 See also "Pointers & References" below.

 ---